woogles-io/liwords/docs/techdesigns/presence.md

 **Note**: We currently login to the socket every time we switch pages in the app, very quickly after logging out from a previous session.

+The user needs information on the channel they just joined.
+We make a query to `public.user_channel_presences` table and get the list of users also in this channel.
+This gets sent back through the socket.

 ### Logout